 The Best Kind Of Cleaning Caddy To Have

 You can stock any kind of cleaning caddy that has a handle.
-It can be a large bucket, or a tool box.
-But I find that the best kind of cleaning caddy to use is one that is both lightweight and has compartments for your different cleaning tools and cleaning solutions.
+It can be anything from a large bucket to a tool box.
+But I find that the best kind of cleaning caddy to use is one that is both lightweight and has compartments for all of your different cleaning tools and cleaning solutions.

-Most of your compartments should be large enough to hold bottles of cleaners and scrub brushes.
+The majority of the compartments in your cleaning caddy should be large enough to hold bottles of cleaners and also scrub brushes.

-But you will also want a caddy that has some small compartments to hold your smaller items like the toothbrush you use to clean around the faucets or some small bottles of essential oils.
+But you will also want a caddy that has some small compartments to hold your smaller items.
+Items like the toothbrush you use to clean around the faucets or possibly some small bottles of essential oils.

-The reason you should choose to stock a cleaning caddy that is lightweight is due to the fact that you will be placing a few fairly heavy bottles of cleaner in this caddy.
+The reason you should choose a cleaning caddy that is lightweight is due to the fact that you will be placing a few fairly heavy bottles of cleaner in the caddy.
 If the caddy itself is already really heavy, then you will have a hard time carrying it around your home while you clean.